KatarzynaConnell/Iris-Project-2019/README.md

 [150 rows x 5 columns]

+3. Statistical summary of each column
-Underneath the dataset there are the statistical summary figures:
+Underneath the dataset there are the statistical summary figures for each column:
             sepal length	sepal width (cm)      petal length (cm) petal width (cm)        target count         150.000000        150.000000         150.000000        150.000000  		    150.000000 mean            5.843333          3.057333           3.758000          1.199333    			1.000000